Brøndby Stadium: 1964 Park

-The east side of the stadium houses the 1964 Park pitch, which is the home grounds for the women's team matches in the A-Liga.
+The east side of the stadium houses the 1964 Park pitch, which serves as the home grounds for the women's team matches in the A-Liga.
+The pitch is artificial.
 It is also used as the men's training facility as well as for occasional exhibition games and youth team matches.
 In 2025, the grounds were renamed from its previous moniker 'Bane 2' to 1964 Park in honour of the founding of the club.